mayur57/AOC/README.md

 # Advent of Code

-My Advent of Code solutions repository.
 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 Here, you'll find my attempts at solving those puzzles using everyone's favorite Javascript.

 ### Days Completed
 This is the progress for days that have both the parts solved and uploaded on this repository.
 Years not mentioned don't have any solutions uploaded.